Tau protein

 The tau proteins (abbreviated from tubulin associated unit) form a group of six highly soluble protein isoforms produced by alternative splicing from the gene MAPT (microtubule-associated protein tau).
 They have roles primarily in maintaining the stability of microtubules in axons and are abundant in the neurons of the central nervous system (CNS), where the cerebral cortex has the highest abundance.
 They are less common elsewhere but are also expressed at very low levels in CNS astrocytes and oligodendrocytes.

-Pathologies and dementias of the nervous system such as Alzheimer's disease and Parkinson's disease are associated with tau proteins that have become hyperphosphorylated insoluble aggregates called neurofibrillary tangles.
-The tau proteins were identified in 1975 as heat-stable proteins essential for microtubule assembly, and since then they have been characterized as intrinsically disordered proteins.
+Degeneration of the nervous system in forms of dementia such as Alzheimer's disease, frontotemporal dementia (FTD) disorders, and Parkinson's disease are associated with tau protein pathology, in which tau abnormally aggregates.
+The tau proteins were identified in 1975 as heat-stable proteins essential for microtubule assembly, and have since been characterized as intrinsically disordered proteins.

 Neurons were grown in tissue culture and stained with antibody to MAP2 protein in green and MAP tau in red using the immunofluorescence technique.
 MAP2 is found only in dendrites and perikarya, while tau is found not only in the dendrites and perikarya but also in axons.
 As a result, axons appear red while the dendrites and perikarya appear yellow, due to superimposition of the red and green signals.
 DNA is shown in blue using the DAPI stain which highlights the nuclei.
 Image courtesy EnCor Biotechnology Inc.